lat-02-mobile/lat02-routes-ios/README.md

 AppDelegate
-In the appDelegate the keys of “Google Maps config” are found in the file of “utilities/helpers/Constant variables”, the production ones have the name of “gmsServicesProvideAPIKeyProduction, gmsPlacesClientProvideAPIKeyProduction” and the development ones have the name of “gmsServicesProvideAPIKeyDevelopment, gmsPlacesClientProvideAPIKeyDevelopment ”
+In the appDelegate the keys of “Google Maps config” are found in the file of “Env.swift”, the production ones have the name of “gmsServicesProvideAPIKeyProduction, gmsPlacesClientProvideAPIKeyProduction” and the development ones have the name of “gmsServicesProvideAPIKeyDevelopment, gmsPlacesClientProvideAPIKeyDevelopment ”

 Google Service
 For the Google service you must drag the file to the xcode project, the following window will appear, in the “add to targets” section you must select the one it belongs to, either production or development